shawnhuyiwen/pulse/docs/Methodology/CardiovascularMethodology.md

 ### Cardiogenic Shock
 In general, the term "shock" refers to inadequate perfusion of the tissues.
 The several categories of shock serve to signify the origin of the disturbance.
 Cardiogenic shock is inadequate perfusion due a reduction in the pumping capability of the heart.
 In the engine, the Cardiogenic Shock event is activated when the cardiac index () is below 2.2 (L/min-m^2) *and* the systolic blood pressure is less than 90.0 (mmHg) *and* the pulmonary capillary wedge pressure is greater than 15.0 (mmHg) @cite dhakam2008review.

-### Hypovolemia
+### Hypovolemic Shock
-Hypovolemia is defined as a reduction in total blood volume by 35 percent @cite guyton2006medical.
+Hypovolemia is any reduction in blood volume.
+Hypovolemic shock is defined as a reduction in total blood volume by 35 percent @cite guyton2006medical.
 Typically, this is classified by elevated heart rate and decreased arterial pressure.
 In the engine, hypovolemia is triggered during a hemorrhage when blood volume has fallen below 65 percent of its normal value.

 @anchor cardiovascular-results
 Results and Conclusions